-Raclette is three things: the name of a cheese, the name of a Swiss dish involving melted cheese and a type of grill used to melt cheese.
+Raclette involves three things: the name of a cheese, the name of a Swiss dish involving melted cheese, and a type of grill used to melt cheese.

 The word raclette comes from the French word racler, meaning "to scrape."
-When one eats raclette, joyfully scraping gooey melted cheese onto your plate is part of the fun.
+When one eats raclette, they can expect to joyfully scrape gooey melted cheese onto their plate as part of the fun.
 More often than not, raclette (the type of cheese) is the main ingredient of raclette (the dish).

-However, other types of Swiss or French cheese that melt well can also be used to make raclette.
+However, other types of Swiss or French cheese that melt well can also be used to make the raclette dish.

-Raclette cheese is primarily made in the French provinces of Savoie and Franche-Comte and in Switzerland.
-In Switzerland, raclette refers not just to one specific cheese but to a group of similar cheeses named after the village where they are made.
-Two award-winning raclette-style cheeses are also made in the United States, one by Leelanau Cheese Co called Leelanau Raclette and one by Spring Brook Farm in Vermont called Reading.
+Raclette cheese is primarily made in the French provinces of Savoie, Franche-Comte, and in Switzerland.
+In Switzerland, raclette refers to a group of similar cheeses named after the village where they are made—not just to one specific cheese.
+Two award-winning raclette-style cheeses are also made in the United States: Leelanau Cheese Co offers one cheese called Leelanau Raclette, and Spring Brook Farm in Vermont creates a cheese called Reading.

 Both pasteurized and raw milk versions are sold.
-The texture of raclette is usually semi-firm, supple and springy.
-It is prized for its great melting quality; it doesn't become stringy or overly greasy.
+The texture of raclette is usually semi-firm, supple, and springy.
+It's prized for its great melting quality, and it doesn't become stringy or overly greasy.
 The flavor of raclette cheese ranges from sweet and nutty to pungent and beefy.

 Traditionally, a wheel of raclette cheese is cut in half and heated over a fire or under a raclette grill.

 As the cheese melts inside the rind, it is scraped onto individual plates.
-Pickled vegetables (cornichons, onions), raw or cooked vegetables (broccoli, cauliflower, mushrooms, potatoes) and cured meats are served as accompaniments to the melted cheese.
+Pickled vegetables like cornichons and onions are often served with the cheese.
+You can also serve the melted cheese with raw or cooked vegetables like broccoli, cauliflower, mushrooms, and potatoes.
+Occasionally, cured meats are used as well.